viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

    >
    > **GitHub action fails**: Check under the **Actions** tab in GitHub to view the status of the latest release.
 You can click on a failed workflow run to see more details.
 If the workflow fails and you need to retry the same version, you'll need to delete the tag from GitHub and re-push it to trigger the workflow again.
    >
-   > **Update module**: If you make changes to the module code, remember to commit and push your updates to the remote GitHub repository, and then run `viam module update` from the command line.
+   > **Update module**: If you make changes to the module code, remember to commit and push your updates to the remote GitHub repository, and then run `viam module update` from the command line if you made changes to the `meta.json`.

 ### Add your new modular resource to your machines